 Introduction

 This article explores the use of imaginaries as an analytical concept within STS.
-The project starts the observation of its increased use and significance within recent STS research [figure 1.1].
+The project starts from the observation of its increased use and significance within recent STS research [figure 1.1].

 It is difficult to begin such a project without offering a working definition of the concept.
 However, questions about its definition abound and these have helped to shape the various deployments of the term.
 A particularly useful definition relevant to the use of the term in STS is offered by Catherine Waldby: ‘the deployment of, and unacknowledged reliance on, culturally intelligible fantasies and mythologies within the terms of what claims to be a system of pure logic’ (Waldby 2000, 137).
 Nevertheless, variations in interpretation and usage of the term are considered in this chapter and we try to decipher the significance of these.